torvalds2010/docs-1/docs/locators/locator-s1.md

 Some Locator-S1 attributes can be configured using an integrated UART interface.
 This configuration is optional and not required for normal operation.
 Before deployment in water, the Locator-S1 needs to achieve a GPS lock.
 The integrated status-LED shows the condition of the GPS lock.

+!!! note
+    The default channel for Locator-S1 is 17 on boot.

 As the Locator-S1 does not carry its own depth sensor, the depth needs to be provided from the underwater vehicle (ROV etc.) to the topside Master-D1 using the software API.
 Example of how to perform this can be found [here](https://waterlinked.github.io/docs/explorer-kit/gui/api/).

 ## LED Signals